 It’s possible to do the course intensively in four weeks or part-time over 10 weeks.
 We also run a blended/ online CELTA, where teaching practice takes place over two separate intensive weeks at the centre and the rest of the course is conducted online.
 Watch a video demonstration of the online course here.

 The CELTA provides training to people with little or no previous experience in teaching English to adults and is therefore very practical in content.
 The course aims to increase candidates’ language awareness and develop competence in communicative language teaching as well as an understanding of current teaching methodologies.

 The full-time course is 4 weeks long and consists of approximately 120 hours.

 Due to its intensive nature, the course requires a high level of commitment.

 To help ensure success, candidates should be free of any other work or study commitments for its duration.
-Our 4 week courses run every month apart from April in 2017.
+Our 4 week courses run every month apart from April.

-The next part-time face-to-face course (July 2017) runs for 10 weeks.
+Contact us to know more about the next part-time face-to-face course that runs for 10 weeks.
 Teaching practice is on Tuesday and Thursday evenings.
 Input sessions will be on Saturday mornings (over nine Saturdays).